-Another important principle of Breema Bodywork is the concept of “No Extra.”
-This principle encourages both the practitioner and the recipient to let go of any unnecessary effort or tension.
-By letting go of unnecessary physical and mental effort, it becomes easier to facilitate a state of relaxation and flow in both the body and mind.
+A further fundamental idea of Breema Bodywork is “No Extra.”
+This idea helps the practitioner as well as the recipient to release any pointless tension or effort.
+Letting rid of pointless physical and mental effort helps one to enable a condition of relaxation and flow in the body and the mind.

 Principle 1: Body Comfortable, Mind Comfortable